yu-fung-hang/tech-blogs/Java/ArrayList vs LinkedList/README.md

 # ArrayList vs LinkedList

-Both ArrayList and LinkedList implement Java List interface, and their functions seem to be very similar.
+Both ArrayList and LinkedList implement Java `List` interface, and their functions seem to be very similar.
 This article would compare the differences between them.

 ## Main Differences in Implementation

-ArrayList is implemented as a resizable-array, while LinkedList is implemented as a doubly-linked list.
-LinkedList also implements Queue interface, which means it provides Queue's methods like peek() and poll() as well.
+ArrayList is implemented as a `resizable-array`, while LinkedList is implemented as a `doubly-linked list`.
+LinkedList also implements `Queue` interface, which means it provides Queue's methods like `peek()` and `poll()` as well.

 ## ArrayList